rocky-linux/documentation/docs/guides/custom-linux-kernel.md

 # Overview

-In this guide, we will walk through the process of acquiring a kernel source tree, configuring it, compiling it, and, finally, installing and booting the kernel.
+In this guide, we will walk through the process of acquiring a kernel source tree, configuring it, compiling it, and installing and booting it.

 !!! warning "Kernel rebuilds are not recommended nor supported for Rocky Linux.
 Before attempting to build a custom kernel, please consider the following:"